pascalgolec/dagster-delta/README.md

 # dagster-delta
-Dagster deltalake implementation for Polars with a LakeFS IO manager, forked from dagster-deltalake with customizations
+Dagster deltalake implementation for Polars, forked from dagster-deltalake with customizations